-- Matriculate into the program. - Obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), FBI Clearance, and a valid TB Skin Test to be eligible for the required field experiences.
-A student should consider these factors before enrolling into this program.
-Students are required to have these clearances submitted to the Registrar's Office by October 1 of their first semester.
-If students fail to have clearances submitted by that time, they will be removed from the program. - Satisfactorily complete all degree requirements.
+- Matriculate into the program. - Satisfactorily complete all certificate requirements. - This degree program requires that all students obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), and Federal Criminal History Record Information (CHRI) (ACT 114) to be eligible for the required field experiences.
+A student should consider these factors before enrolling into this program

+Note: Students are required to have these clearances submitted to the Registrar's Office by the final day of their first semester.
+If students fail to have clearances submitted by that time, they will be removed from the program.